|Cold Hardy:||Yes, down to 20° and 15° for a short duration|

-European Fan Palms grow slowly and will eventually obtain a mature height of around 8 to 15 feet and a width of 6 to 10 feet.
+European Fan Palms grow slowly (a rate of 6 inches per year) and will eventually obtain a mature height of around 8 to 15 feet and a width of 6 to 10 feet in USDA zone 7b-8.
 This makes them suitable additions used in smaller landscapes or smaller areas of the landscape like a side yard.

 How Much Sun Does It Require?

 The palm is versatile when it comes to the amount of sun it requires for healthy growth.
 It grows well situated in a site receiving full sun to partial shade.
 However, if planted in too much shade the palm loses a bit of its compact shape.